 I’ve Only Heard of SmileDirectClub.
 Are They The Best Brand?

 While all home teeth aligners are cheaper and more affordable than braces or Invisalign, each provider has its own unique advantages.
 So, SmileDirectClub might not be the best brand for you.
 Our choices for the top 3 home aligner providers are byte, Candid, and AlignerCo.

 Best Alternatives to SmileDirectClub

 1. byte: $1,895

 byte is one of the newest home aligner brands, but their treatment incorporates some of the most innovative technology currently available, like the HyperByte device.
 As a result, they consistently deliver the industry’s fastest treatment times (3 months on average).
-On top of that, they ensure top-quality treatment by guaranteeing that an orthodontist will oversee every case.
+On top of that, they maintain reasonable prices and financing plans that don’t require a credit check.

 They might not have convenient physical locations, but they’re one of the only companies to offer nighttime-only treatment, so you can transform your smile by wearing aligners just 10 hours per day. byte also offers a lifetime guarantee for your smile after treatment.
 So, if your teeth ever shift, they’ll send you new aligners to readjust them, completely free- even if you completed treatment years prior.

 For a more detailed look at byte, check out our comprehensive review.

 Candid makes safety and effectiveness their top priorities.
 They work exclusively with orthodontists to create their treatment plans.
 And they give each customer access to their orthodontist throughout treatment with their Remote Monitoring service.